We compare Western Union and bank transfers to see who offers the cheapest and easiest way to send money overseas.

 - * This figure includes the correspondence fee.
 The charge from intermediaries and receiving banks.

-Western Union gives more options for receiving money.
-Funds can be made available as a cash pickup from a Western Union agent, deposited to a mobile wallet or the recipient's bank account.
+Western Union offers more options for receiving money.
+Funds can be made available as a cash pickup from a Western Union agent, deposited to a mobile wallet or transferred to the recipient's bank account.

 |Cash||Money is available within minutes.|

 What’s the difference between Western Union and a bank transfer?

 The main differences between Western Union and bank transfers are:

 - The price of the transfer.
 Get a quote from Western Union and your bank to see which is cheaper.

 - The length of time before the recipient can collect the money.
 Bank transfers generally take between 2 and 5 days to process.
 Western Union offers cash transfers within minutes, or bank account transfers that usually take between 0 and 3 days (but can take up to 5 days) to process.

 - The method of collection.
 Bank transfers go straight to your recipient's bank account.
 Western Union offers cash pickup transfers, mobile wallet transfers and the option to deposit funds into your recipient's bank account.